...

 Suicidality

-In 2017, Connecticut officials reported that suicide was the second leading cause of death for people between the ages of 10-34.
-In many cases, patients who think about or commit suicide struggle with mental health disorders that didn’t improve with standard psychiatric treatment.
-Gino Ang, MD, and the team at Ketamine Center of Connecticut offer relief from suicidality with ketamine infusions that rapidly produce results for many patients.
-To get help with suicidal thoughts, schedule an appointment today by calling our office in Milford or Westport, Connecticut.
+In 2017, Connecticut officials reported that suicide was the second leading cause of death for people between the ages of 10 to 34.
+In many cases, patients who think about or attempt suicide struggle with mental health disorders that didn’t improve with standard psychiatric treatment.

 What many patients experience as symptoms begin to lift